avct/apexovernsq/README.md

 # apexovernsq

 ## Overview
 The apexovernsq package provides a mechanism to transfer structured log entries, generated with the Apex log package ( [github.com/apex/log](https://github.com/apex/log) ) over NSQ ( [github.com/nsqio](https://github.com/nsqio) ).
-Specifically it allows Apex's `log.Entry` structs to be marshalled, published to an NSQ topic and then unmarshalled at the other end and injected into a local Apex log handler.
+Specifically, it allows Apex's `log.Entry` structs to be marshalled, published to an NSQ topic and then unmarshalled at the other end and injected into a local Apex log handler.

 ## Putting log messages onto the NSQ channel